Abstract

 BLA video data was processed using the IDEAS platform to correct for motion, identify neurons, and measure ΔF/Fo (Figure 6C-D).
 Peri-event analysis was used to determine the mean change in cell ΔF/Fo across the total population (Figure 6SA-B) and identify neurons either significantly upregulated or downregulated resulting from either ARM stimulus events (Figure 6E-F).
 Random time points chosen throughout the testing period were used for a comparison background group (Figure 6E).
 Each of the three stimulus types led to significantly up/down-regulation of neural activity compared to background (Figure 6G).
 This is consistent with previous work that has identified both neural populations up and downregulated during pain in the BLA(Becker 2023, Han 2010).
 Neurons were registered across consecutive days to identify neurons regulated by mechanical pain (29.3%), touch (10.7%), or both (11.4%) mechanical stimuli (Figure 6H).

 To determine whether BLA pain neuron regulation correlates with sub-second withdrawal behavioral features we then analyzed individual touch and pain stimulus events.
 Cells previously identified by the peri-event analysis as up or down regulated during mechanical pain were analyzed for each individual event using the Wilcoxon rank-sum analysis to determine the proportion of pain-regulated cells that showed associated up or down-regulation.
 Cotton swab events showed a significantly smaller proportion of pain matching downregulation, upregulation, or combined group regulation compared to the pinprick stimuli (Figure S6C).
 No significant difference was found between pinprick and max pinprick behavior features or pain cell regulation.
 This may result from a similar ceiling effect to that seen in female mice in the pinprick variation experiments (Figure S5B).
 For each event paw withdrawal latency, max height, max Y-velocity, and distance traveled in the 1.5 seconds following the stimulus were measured using PAWS.
 These metrics were then plotted against the proportion of up-regulated, down-regulated, and total BLA mechanical pain-regulated neurons.
+Paw height and paw velocity were found to be consistent with data from figures 4E-I (male researcher and male mice) and 5C (stimulus intensity 2.5 and 4.5) for similar data, with slightly elevated measures of paw distance traveled and decreased paw withdrawal latency for the pinprick stimulus.
+This was likely caused by sensitization due to multiple stimulus deliveries over the course of the experiment, as due to logistics, 30 stimulus trials were delivered per session due to logistical constraints vs the max of 3 that were performed during previous experiments.

 Discussion

-Previous attempts at automating mechanical stimulus delivery, including the electronic von Frey (Martinov 2013) and dynamic plantar asthesiometer (Nirogi 2012), have focused on eliminating variability in stimulus delivery.
+Previous attempts at automating mechanical stimulus delivery, including the electronic von Frey (Martinov 2013) and dynamic plantar aesthesiometer (Nirogi 2012), have focused on eliminating variability in stimulus delivery.
 In contrast to the ARM, both of these devices rely upon a researcher being present to aim or deliver the stimulus, can only deliver vFH-like touch stimuli, and only measure withdrawal latency/force threshold.
 Additionally, progress has been made in automating stimulus assays by creating devices with the goal of delivering precise optogenetic and thermal stimuli to the mouse’s hind paw (Dedek 2023, Schorscher-Petchu 2021).
-A limitation of these devices and those previously discussed is the lack of customization for delivering distinct modalities of mechanosensation and other somatosensory stimuli.
+The Prescott lab also incorporated a component into their design to allow for mechanical stimulation but this piece appears to be limited to a single filament type that can only deliver a force ramp.
+As a result these devices and those previously discussed lack of customization for delivering distinct modalities of mechanosensation that the ARM allows for.
 Moreover, in its current form the automated aiming of some of these devices may not provide the same resolution or reliability of the ARM in targeting defined targets (Figure 1C), such as regions of the mouse paw that might be sensitized during chronic pain states.
-Due to the nature of machine learning pose estimation, substantial work, beyond the capacity of a single academic lab, in standardizing the mouse environment and building a robust model based on an extensive and diverse training data set will be necessary for automated aiming to match the reliability or flexibility of manual aiming.
-The ARM was designed to mimic the flexibility of manual delivery, capable of delivering poke (pinprick, vFH, cotton swab), static or dynamic brush, and optogenetic stimuli.
-For many of these stimulus combinations, the researcher does not need to even enter the room to switch between them.
-In comparison to manual stimulus delivery or delivery that requires a researcher to be present, the ARM is significantly faster.
-In addition to taking 50% less time to deliver the same vFH test as a researcher doing so manually, it was found that when experiments were being performed remotely using the ARM, without a researcher present, less time appears to be needed for mice to reach a resting state or reduce turning behavior.
-This could indicate that remote experiments could reduce habituation requirements for experiments.
-Finally, the ARM can be operated using infra-red cameras, opening up the possibility of experiments during the mouse dark cycle, which might be more ethologically relevant to study, given as a nocturnal animal it is their peak time of activity.
+Due to the nature of machine learning pose estimation, substantial work beyond the capacity of a single academic lab, in standardizing the mouse environment and building a robust model based on an extensive and diverse training data set will be necessary for automated aiming to match the reliability or flexibility of manual aiming.
+That said, we believe this work along with that of that of the other groups mentioned has set the groundwork from which a new standard for evoked somatosensory behavior experiments in rodents will be built.

 Mechanical delivery of stimuli to the rodent hind paw by an experimenter and measurement of the resulting paw withdrawal frequency, force threshold, or latency has been a gold standard for measuring nociception and pain for decades (Dixon 1980, Deuis 2017).
 In this paradigm, the experimenter both delivers the stimulus and scores in real time whether the paw moved after stimulation.
 This assay requires experimenter dexterity and focus, and thus a well-trained researcher.
 Moreover, because the experimenter performs these assays in real-time (stimulus delivery and paw withdrawal measurement), the sub-second speed of the paw withdrawal precludes a thorough description of all the behaviors that occur to a given stimulus.
 To add behavioral readouts to these rapid paw withdrawals that can aid in pain assessment, we use a pipeline consisting of high-speed videography, automated paw tracking, and custom software to map pain behavioral features (PAWS) (Jones 2020, Bohic 2023, Upadhyay 2024).
 We have demonstrated that we can detect acute mechanical pain, inflammatory pain, osteoarthritis pain, and neuropathic pain with this pipeline (Jones 2020, Bohic 2023, Upadhyay 2024).
-Here, we have updated this approach to make it more user-friendly, lower the financial barrier to entry with cheaper lower frame cameras, and add more readouts to aid in separating out pain states.
+Here, we have updated this approach to make it more user-friendly, lower the financial barrier to entry with cheaper, lower frame cameras, and add more readouts to aid in separating out pain states.
 Moreover, this pain assessment pipeline is fully integrated with the ARM stimulus delivery, which should increase throughput and robustness in performing short-term and longitudinal nociceptive assays.
-Lastly, although we use a pain assessment pipeline of high-speed videography with automated measures of pain behaviors, the ARM can be used with traditional measurements of pain assessment such as paw withdrawal frequency, latency to withdrawal, or mechanical withdrawal threshold.
+Lastly, although we use a pain assessment pipeline of high-speed videography with automated measures of pain behaviors, the ARM can be used with traditional measurements of pain assessment such as paw withdrawal frequency, latency to withdrawal, or mechanical withdrawal threshold, with the latest version incorporating automated read-outs of these measures.

 The ARM democratizes the study of pain by the removing the need to have a well-trained researcher spending hours aiming at the rodent paw.
 This opens the field up to the vast array of scientists who perform in vivo brain recordings to investigate sensory states.
-Moreover, researchers outside the field who study other questions like autism, neurodegeneration, or social isolation for example, which all have reported somatosensory deficits (Orefice 2016, O’Leary 2018, Crane 2009, Hu 2023, Horiguchi 2013) – might have an easier time phenotyping their animals with the ARM.
+Moreover, researchers outside the field who study other questions like autism, neurodegeneration, or social isolation for example, which all have reported somatosensory deficits (Orefice et al. 2016, O’Leary et al. 2018, Crane 2009, Hu et al. 2023, Horiguchi et al. 2013) – might have an easier time phenotyping their animals with the ARM.
 It can also not be ignored that traditional somatosensory assays are physically taxing and are not options for some researchers with physical disabilities; challenges the ARM in many ways overcomes.
 Opening the pain and somatosensory field up to more scientists should accelerate the pace of discovery.

 In conclusion, we have built a device that can deliver a variety of mechanical stimuli, even remotely, at above expert level.
 We envision the ARM being used across academia and industry to uncover new mechanisms of pain neurobiology and for high-throughput screening of novel analgesics.
+To promote the widespread adoption of this device across as many labs as possible, a company named Tactorum Inc. has been formed.

 Supplements